tagyoureit/tableau-identitystore-config-tool/README.md

 #### Change Log

+* 11/18/19 - userClassNames and groupClassNames are now returned as an array of strings only for the configuration file JSON used during import
 * 12/17/18 -Changed support languange.
 * 12/8/18 - Added JSON configuration file import (Note: you cannot switch between JSON and YML import)
 * 12/8/18 - Added ability to download TSM Output (all or changed)